Why is my water consumption so high?

 Water consumers are responsible for all charges based on the volume of water passing through their water meter.
 The Town of Bashaw is not responsible for any water consumed, wasted, or lost that was incurred through the property owner’s water meter.

-Make sure you establish a regular check and maintenance procedure for the water fixtures in your home – this could include faucets, toilets, water heaters, outside taps, water main valves, fridges with water connections, washing machines, dishwashers, and other.
+Make sure you establish a regular check and maintenance procedure for the water fixtures in your home – this could include faucets, toilets, water heaters, outside taps, water main valves, fridges with water connections, washing machines, dishwashers, and others.

 If you have concerns about any possible leaks, please contact a service professional for assistance.
 The Town of Bashaw does not provide in-home plumbing services to detect or correct any possible leaks.